-CONVENTION ON THE ELIMINATION OF ALL FORMS OF DISCRIMINATION AGAINST WOMEN (CEDAW)
+CONVENTION ON THE ELIMINATION OF ALL FORMS OF DISCRIMINATION AGAINST WOMEN (CEDAW) DID YOU KNOW THAT...

-Adopted by the UN General Assembly in 1979 and ratified by 188 States in the last four decades, CEDAW is the principal treaty on women's human rights.
-The Convention sets out a framework for achieving gender equality as well as placing obligations on States to eliminate discriminatory practices and incorporate gender equality in law.
+Adopted by the UN General Assembly in 1979 and by 188 states in the last four decades, CEDAW is the principal treaty on women's human rights.
+The Convention sets out a framework for achieving gender equality as well as placing obligations on states to eliminate discriminatory practices and incorporate gender equality in law.
 It lays down the first globally agreed definition of discrimination against women.
-The Committee on the Elimination of Discrimination against Women is the treaty body that monitors the application of the Convention.
-The Committee clarifies the scope and the applicability of CEDAW through general recommendations.
-In addition, States must report to the Committee periodically on the progress they have made.
+The Committee on the Flimination of Discrimination against Women is the treaty body that monitors application of the Convention.
+The Committee expands the scope and the applicability of CEDAW through general recommendations.
+In addition, states must report to the Committee periodically on the progress they have made.
 The Committee then makes recommendations for improvement in what are referred to as concluding observations.

-- CEDAW stands for both the Convention and the Committee on the Elimination of Discrimination against Women, a body that oversees the implementation of the treaty. - The Convention consists of a preamble and 30 articles covering the situation of women in three main dimensions - civil rights and legal status; sexual and reproductive health; and the impact of cultural factors on gender relations.
-The Committee complements and updates the Convention by issuing general recommendations which specify the application of CEDAW in different areas including violence against women and migration. - The Optional Protocol to the Convention on the Elimination of All Forms of Discrimination Against Women, ratified by Cambodia in 2010, allows the Committee to examine individual complaints and conduct inquiries into grave and systematic violations of the rights covered by CEDAW, where domestic remedies have been exhausted. - In 2013 the Committee reviewed the combined fourth and fifth reports of the Royal Government of Cambodia, following which they issued "Concluding Observations" which set out specific recommendations for Cambodia in eliminating discrimination against women. - Cambodia ratified CEDAW in 1992 and the last report was examined by the CEDAW Committee in October 2013 and can be found at: http://www2.ohchr.org/english/bodies/cedaw/cedaws56.htm
+- CEDAW stands for both the Convention and the Committee on the Elimination of Discrimination against Women, a body that oversees application of the treaty. - The Convention consists of a preamble and 30 articles covering the situation of women in three main dimensions - civil rights and legal status; human reproduction; and the impact of cultural factors on gender relations.
+The Committee complements and updates the Convention by issuing general recommendations which specify the application of CEDAW in different areas including violence against women and migration. - The Optional Protocol to the Convention on the Elimination of All Forms of Discrimination Against Women, ratified by Cambodia in 2010, allows the Committee to examine individual complaints and inquiries into grave and systematic violations of the rights covered by CEDAW, where domestic remedies have been exhausted. - In 2013 the Committee reviewed the combined fourth a fifth reports of the Royal Government of Cambodia and NGOs. following which they issued "Concluding Observations" which set out specific recommendations for Cambodia in achieving the elimination of discrimination against women. - Cambodia ratified CEDAW in 1992 and the last report was presented to CEDAW Committee in October 2013 and can be found at: http://www2.ohchr.org/english/bodies/cedaw/ cedaws56.htm.